-Google posts serve as a way to reach your customers and attract them to act directly on search results.
-While posts don't rank high on GMB's list of ranking factors, they compensate for increased conversion rates, turning views into customers, both physical and digital.
-Google posts have been shown to increase the ranking of map packages and offer a way for companies to display messages to search users for free.
-Google has experimented with making these calls to action, but has seen steady improvements in utilization by companies in multiple industries.
+Google Posts are a great way to reach your customers and attract them to act directly on search results.
+While posts may not rank high on GMB's list of ranking factors, they make up for it with increased conversion rates, turning views into customers, both physical and digital.
+Google Posts have been proven to boost the ranking of map packages and offer a way for companies to display messages to search users for free.
+Google has experimented with making these calls to action, but has seen steady improvements in utilization by businesses in multiple industries.

 One of the main advantages of Google Posts is their ability to present practical and timely content that can increase engagement with your audience.
 Like many Google features, it's hard to say if Google Posts will just disappear someday.
 For example, if you search for Chinese food from your mobile phone, Google will display local results (nearby Chinese restaurants) that match your intention.
 Google also states that if your event meets specific criteria, it can be displayed in the “Overview” tab of your GBP profile.
 Once your Google Business listing is correct, you should start using your Google Business profile consistently to reap the rewards of organic search results.